ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 The component has multiple responsibilities:

 - Managing the _state_ of the movies.
-- Using the service to perform a _side effect_, in reaching out to an external API to fetch the movies
+- Using the service to perform a _side effect_, reaching out to an external API to fetch the movies
 - Changing the _state_ of the movies within the component.

 `Effects` when used along with `Store`, decrease the responsibility of the component.
 In a larger application, this becomes more important as you have multiple sources of data, with multiple services required to fetch those pieces of data, and services potentially relying on other services.